xLightsSequencer/xLights/README.txt

-   -- enh (keith)  When configuring screen map in xSchedule show the area being mapped -- enh (keith)  Increase Value Curve/Colour curve resolution from 40 to 100 -- enh (keith)  Improve the speed of number aware sort -- bug (scott)  Fixed FPP Connect USB Drive Upload 2018.5 Feb 05, 2018
+   -- enh (keith)  When configuring screen map in xSchedule show the area being mapped -- enh (keith)  Increase Value Curve/Colour curve resolution from 40 to 100 -- enh (keith)  Improve the speed of number aware sort -- enh (keith)  Rework the window frame model to allow it to go CW and CCW.
+This may break some existing models -- enh (keith)  Check sequence to detect effects dropped on strands, submodels and models with no nodes -- bug (scott)  Fixed FPP Connect USB Drive Upload 2018.5 Feb 05, 2018
    -- enh (gil)    Added a new LOR output that allows xLights to control CCRs, Pixies, and other